-All the investments are held at the custodian.
-We obtained a confirmation from the custodian of the investment holdings at year end and reconciled the investment holdings per the custodian confirmation with the holdings per the Trust's accounting records.
+The Trust's investments are held at the custodian.
+We obtained a confirmation from the custodian of the investment holdings at year end and compared the investment holdings per the custodian confirmation with the holdings per the Trust's accounting records.